sumeer1/scAEGAN/README.md

 # Installation Requisites

+For the time being, we do not have a mechanism for installing scAEGAN directly from sources such as pip or conda. scAEGAN is currently obtained by simply cloning the repository.

 The required libraries are included in environment.yml file.
 In order to install these libraries, follow the following steps:

 * Creating the conda environment with the following command.
 This will create and install the libraries included in the environment.yml file for training the scAEGAN.